JonHanna/Ariadne/README.txt

 To-Do:

 Testing!
 Lots of Testing!
-This is library should currently be considered alpha.
 Both practical tests on different hardware and theoretcial analysis is eagerly welcomed.
 The NUnit tests definitely need to be extensively fleshed out.

 More classes for the library.
 I’ve a few classes planned that will add functionality it will be sensible to include in such a library, but there should be plenty of scope for